przemastro/cv/README.md

 2019

-> My second project for (Confidential) Aviation Company was pure Azure Data Warehouse one: https://github.com/przemastro/python-sqlserver-data-generator.
+> My second project for Rolls Royce was pure Azure Data Warehouse one: https://github.com/przemastro/python-sqlserver-data-generator.
 We were measuring how much time engine parts can last.
 So far the most scientific project in my IT Career.

 > I created Technical Tester training: